Sometimes, these people make you laugh. Other times, they make you cringe. And sometimes, they may even make you a little bit angry.

 The Social Butterfly is found—or more likely heard—at the gym often.
 This is the man or woman that spends more time talking than exercising.

 They're probably blabbering about the last night's episode of their favorite television series or the latest neighborhood gossip.
 Similar to The Grunter situation, let's just hope you have your headphones with you.

 Nike this, Nike that.
 Under Armour shorts, Adidas hat.

 The Gearaholic is the one who spent more money on his or her workout outfit than the yearlong gym membership alone.
 They don't necessarily affect you—it's not your money, after all—but you can't help but notice them out of the corner of your eye and question their tactics.
-It's not the arrow; it's the Indian, chief.

-The Equipment Hog
+The Equipment Hog6 of 13